smoreface/music_app_for_splunk/README.md

 The app assumes an index called music.
 If you do not create that index, modify the `lastfm`, `lastfmearliest` and `itunes` macros to reflect the index you will use instead.
 Review those macros to see the sourcetypes that the macros contain and expect your data to conform to.
 If you use alternate sourcetypes, update the macros.

 ### Formatting the iTunes library XML
+You must have iTunes and not Apple Music installed on your computer to access the Library.xml file.
+If you have already upgraded to Apple Music, you cannot use this configuration.

 The XML expected by the itunes_xml sourcetype included with the app must start with the <key></key> element.

 Use the data contained in the Library.xml file in the iTunes directory of your computer.
 The Library.xml file has two distinct sections: the tracks and the playlists.
 I have not tested if you can upload the entire Library.xml file to Splunk and index it that way.
-I don't think the playlists would be indexed properly, and the data might not be supported in that format.
+I don't think the playlist data would be extracted properly, and the data might not be supported in that format.
 Do that at your own risk!
 ```xml
 <key>166794</key>
 		<dict>